Skip to main content

 The private asset classes have been working to increase exposure to low-carbon solutions.
 Examples of these types of efforts include:

-- CalSTRS owns 33.3% of Arevon Energy (alongside fellow asset owners APG in the Netherlands and ADIA in Abu Dhabi), which is a fast-growing renewable energy company that develops, builds, owns and operates solar energy and energy storage projects in diversified power markets across the United States.
-Arevon ranks as one of the largest solar operating companies in the United States, and its solar and storage businesses positively contribute to the energy transition and climate change mitigation efforts.
-Arevon is a preeminent developer and holder of renewable energy assets that oversees clean energy projects totaling more than 3 gigawatts (1 gigawatt is equivalent to 1 billion watts and is estimated to power 750,000 homes per year) with an additional 8 gigawatts in its development pipeline.
+• CalSTRS continues to be an owner and investor (alongside APG in the Netherlands and ADIA in Abu Dhabi) in Arevon Energy, a renewable Independent Power Producer that develops, builds, owns and operates solar and storage projects in a diversified power markets across the U.S. Arevon ranks as one of the largest solar operating companies in the United States, and its solar and storage businesses positively contribute to the energy transition and climate change mitigation efforts.
+Arevon is a preeminent developer and holder of renewable energy assets that oversees a total operating portfolio of over 5.0 gigawatts (1 gigawatt is equivalent to 1 billion watts and is estimated to power 750,000 homes per year).

-- CalSTRS has an ownership stake in Generate Capital, a leading sustainable investment and operating company that builds, operates and finances clean energy, transportation, water, waste, and digital infrastructure.
-Founded in 2014, Generate Capital has built one of the largest organic waste recycling businesses in North America with a capacity to process more than 1.8 million short tons of organic waste.
-The company was also an early mover and first to scale in distributed solar, energy storage and microgrids, owning and operating 342 megawatts of distributed solar, 149 megawatts of battery storage, and 246 megawatts of microgrids.
+• CalSTRS has an ownership stake in Generate Capital, a leading sustainable investment and operating company that builds, operates and finances clean energy, transportation, water, waste and digital infrastructure.
+Founded in 2014, Generate Capital was an early mover to scale in distributed solar, energy storage and microgrids, owning and operating 430 megawatts of distributed solar, 540 megawatts of battery storage, and 498 megawatts of microgrids.
+The company has also built a waste-to-value infrastructure company with the capacity to process more than 1.6 million short tons of organic waste, providing solutions to municipal, industrial and agricultural customers in Canada, the United States and the U.K.